 How many of us account for every calorie that goes into our mouths or consider the need for portion control?
 I doubt that a majority of us do since our society has been getting heavier on an average of 15 pounds over the last 20 years.
 We fail in this regard.
 We often don’t even realize how many calories we consume because it may be easier just to pop a convenience meal into the microwave, just eat out or nibble after being too tired to cook to give it much thought.
 Therefore, portion control is everything if you intend to prevent overeating and adding more weight every year.

-Just as important for benefitting from portion control is the size of your plate as well.
+Just as important for benefitting from this dieting technique is the size of your plate as well.
 The larger the plate, the larger the portion sizes.
 As a result, you will eat more.
 Thus, smaller plates can be your salvation to prevent overeating and drop pounds.

 Dining out is always a challenge, especially when eating Italian.
 The breads that always are served with it can be hard to resist.
 If bread is your weakness, you might not even have noticed how much of that basket you ate before your dinner is even served.
 A simpler solution is to avoid that temptation in the first place.
 Just tell the waitress or waiter that you don’t care for bread at your table.

-Cookie jars and clear candy jars can be minefields for overeating and practicing portion control.
+Cookie jars and clear candy jars can be minefields for overeating and having control of what goes into your mouth.
 How many of us want what the eyes see before them?
 As a result, we often walk by and pop one into our mouths while that adds on extra calories through the day.

 Overindulging without realizing it is so easy, but these portion control tricks can give you more control.